-Finally, the manager may decide that the fund should hold neither securities nor commodity interests - in other words, a fund that holds only commodities, or "pure cryptocurrencies," such as Bitcoin, and no commodity interests.
+Finally, the manager may decide that the fund should hold neither securities nor commodity interests - in other words, a fund that holds only commodities, or "pure cryptocurrencies", such as Bitcoin, and no commodity interests.
 Because this category does not have independent legal significance under U.S. law, such determinations regarding the risk that a given digital asset could be deemed a "security" for U.S. securities laws purposes should be made carefully and together with legal counsel.
 In this case, the fund would not be governed by the 1940 Act, and the manager's activities with respect to the fund would not be governed by the Advisers Act, as both of these regimes are premised upon the fund holding securities, as discussed above.
 Further, because the fund does not hold commodities interests, it would likely not be considered a "commodity pool", and the manager would likely not be required to register as a CPO or CTA with the CFTC.
 However, the fund and the manager in this case would not be entirely unregulated.
 As noted above, interests in the fund are securities (regardless of the underlying assets that the fund invests in), the offer and sale of which must comply with U.S. securities laws.
-Additionally, the CFTC has some, albeit limited, jurisdiction over the spot market for commodities pursuant to its antifraud and manipulation authority.18 Moreover, the manager of such a fund would likely be considered a common law fiduciary to such a fund and thus subject to fiduciary duties in its management of the fund.
+Additionally, the CFTC has some, albeit limited, jurisdiction over the spot market for commodities pursuant to its anti-fraud and manipulation authority.22 Moreover, the manager of such a fund would likely be considered a common law fiduciary to such a fund and thus subject to fiduciary duties in its management of the fund.
 While beyond the scope of this paper, many fund-structuring decisions are driven by U.S. federal income tax considerations.
+For example, many private investment fund structures typically consist of at least two investment vehicles: a vehicle that is organised in the United while beyond the scope of this paper, many fund-structuring decisions are driven by U.S. federal income tax considerations.
 For example, many private investment fund structures typically consist of at least two investment vehicles: a vehicle that is organised in the United States and is treated as a partnership for U.S. federal income tax purposes (the "Onshore Fund"); and a vehicle that is organised in a tax haven jurisdiction, such as the Cayman Islands or the British Virgin Islands, and is treated as a corporation for U.S. federal income tax purposes (the "Offshore Fund").
 U.S. taxable investors generally invest in the Onshore Fund.
 Because of the transparency of partnerships for U.S. federal income tax purposes, the U.S. investors are generally treated as if they directly derived their shares of the Onshore Fund's items of income, gains, losses, and deductions.
 The Offshore Fund is a passive foreign investment company ("PFIC"), for U.S. federal income tax purposes.